ini/RedisBridge/README.md

 ## Server

 This package does **NOT** actually require running a Redis server.
-As long as you are only running one RedisBridge instance on a single process, the bridge is able to simulate a server by storing state internally ([see below](#basic-usage)).
+As long as you are only running one RedisBridge instance on a single process, the bridge is able to simulate a server by storing state internally ([see docs](./docs/bridge.md)).

 However, for high-performance applications, one may want to spin up an actual Redis server.
 See [Redis's quickstart](https://redis.io/topics/quickstart) for installation instructions.